Columbus Financial Coach

-Are you paying the premium to have a brand new box and 5 seconds after you open it drops 20% what is the logic in that?
-Just because you want to feel all warm and fuzzy that you are the first person that used the item?
-If you are open-minded enough to think that you can be saving same major bucks buying open box, refurbished, dent & scratched items.
+Are you paying the premium to have a brand-new box and 5 seconds after you open it drops 20% what is the logic in that?
+Just because you want to feel all warm and fuzzy you are the first person that used the item.
+If you are open-minded enough to think that you can be saving the same major bucks buying an open box, refurbished, dent & scratched items.

-The same goes for tablets, TV, electronic appliances, there is nothing wrong with these used units as long as it is cost-effective to buy the extra protection plan.
-Most refurbished units only have a 90-day warranty which is way too short, in my option.
-You can also buy the low-cost electronic item and buy a protection plan for it, that way if it dies after the warranty you get a new model.
-I was at the Best Buy and the representative never thought about that angle before.
+The same goes for tablets, TV, and electronic appliances, there is nothing wrong with these used units as long as it is cost-effective to buy the extra protection plan.
+Most refurbished units only have a 90-day warranty which is way too short, in my opinion.
+You can also buy the low-cost electronic item and buy a protection plan for it, that way if it dies after the warranty, you get a new model.
+I was at Best Buy and the representative never thought about that angle before.

-If you lke this article check out my website on more was to save!
+If you like this article check out my website on more ways to save!

 http://www.columbusfinancialcoach.com/Cheap-City-Free-Guide.html

-If you lke this article check out my website on more was to save!
+If you like this article check out my website on more ways to save!

 http://www.columbusfinancialcoach.com/Cheap-City-Free-Guide.html